 Good introductory material, plus keys, descriptions, and illustrations.

-The "bible" for California plants.
+The "bible" for California plants, this volume continues the former Jepson Manual: Higher Plants of California.
 Additional material is found at the Jepson Herbarium website.

 Started out as a guide to the fungi of the San Francisco Bay area and has grown to include the entire state.

 By Jon P. Rebman and Michael G. Simpson.
 The fourth edition was published in 2006.